metaColin/Tecsun-M-301-M-303/README.md

 1. Avoid violent impact, falls and water ingress.
 2. Do not place in direct sunlight, high temperature, humid places, also not in environments below -5°C, above +45°C use or store this device.
 3. Do not spray perfume, hair spray or other liquids on radio to avoid this product being damaged by water drops or splashes.
 Do not place items like candles with naked flame sources on radio.
-4. Avoid using corrosive chemical liquid scrub radio surface.
+4. Avoid using corrosive chemical liquids to scrub radio surface.
 5. Do not dismantle adjustment internal parts parameters by yourself.

 ### Hazardous Substances in Products Names and Content